-At least one full term's notice in writing is required of a student's intention to withdraw from a course.
-If less

-1 This calculation method also applies to refunds of fees in the following circumstances: Provider default (s46A and 46D of the ESOS Act); and Student default where the provider has not entered into a written agreement with the student that meets the requirements of than one term's notice is given, in addition to the student receiving no refund of the course fees they have already paid, the student has an obligation to pay the following term's fees in lieu of the required notice.
+\ At least one full term's notice in writing is required of a student's intention to withdraw from a course.
+If less than one term's notice is given, in addition to the student receiving no refund of the course fees they have already paid, the student has an obligation to pay the following term's fees in lieu of the required notice.
 No final documents will be issued until all outstanding fees are settled.